Erudika/scoold/README.md

 para.fb_app_id = "123456789"
 # Google - create your own Google app first!
 para.google_client_id = "123-abcd.apps.googleusercontent.com"
+# If true, the default space will be accessible by everyone
+para.is_default_space_public = true
 ```

 **Note**: On Heroku, the config variables above **must** be set without dots ".", for example `para.endpoint` becomes `para_endpoint`.